Third-party cloud agent authentication Third-party cloud agent authentication in Oz stores provider credentials for cloud runs as Warp-managed secrets. Third-party cloud agents, like [Claude Code](#connecting-claude-code-credentials) and [Codex](#connecting-codex-credentials), call their providers d

 Section titled “Create an OpenAI API key”- Go to the OpenAI Platform and sign in (or create an account).

-Store the key in Oz
+Store API key in Oz

 Oz web app